 The Vindaris view

-Capacity is a strategy artifact, not an HR artifact.
-The system has to make it impossible to add a new priority without showing what bandwidth it consumes and what existing priority gives way.
-Anything less is asking the team to absorb a decision leadership refused to make.
+An execution layer worth its name makes it impossible to add a new priority without showing what bandwidth it consumes and which existing priority gives way.
+The do-not list isn't a document somebody has to remember to publish — it's the inverse of the do list, produced automatically the moment a trade-off is made.
+Anything less is asking the team to absorb a decision that leadership refused to make, and calling it prioritization.